YU-Zhejian/yuzj_linux_workshop/Readme.md

 > research, but have no idea how reliable or efficient their programs are.
 >
 > -- Greg Wilson

+Boinformatics has been a rapidly growing field since the invention of COMPROTEIN in 1962 [^Gauthier_2019].
+Under the influence of the Free Software Movement, the boinformatics community has been developing a set of open-source tools to help researchers analyze their data.
+However, most of those tools works under GNU/Linux, which is not a common platform for researchers.
+This workshop intend to provide junior bioinformaticians with a brief introduction to the most important concepts, tools, and recommended practices for surviving under GNU/Linux while doing your research with more efficiency and reproducibility.

+[^Gauthier_2019]: J. Gauthier, A. T. Vincent, S. J. Charette, and N. Derome, "A brief history of bioinformatics," _Briefings in Bioinformatics_, vol. 20, no. 6, pp. 1981–1996, Nov.
+2019, doi: [10.1093/bib/bby063](https://doi.org/10.1093/bib/bby063).

+## Learning Objectives

+- Learn how to use GNU/Linux operating system for daily bioinformatics use.
+- Learn how to use shell (GNU Bash for example) to interact with the system.
+- Learn how to install/upgrade/remove packages for such system.
+- Learn how to compile C programs from scratch and with building systems, together with how to resolve commonly seen bugs.

 ## What to Prepare before the Workshop